stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 ### An `Encoder` for Sum Types

 So far, we only supported the deriving of decoders for product types.
-We'd like to also support sum types, by using a constructor's name as part of the list of strings encoding:
+We'd like to also support sum types, by prefixing encodings with the corresponding constructor's name:

 ```idris
 encodeCon : Encode (NP f ks) => ConInfo ks -> NP f ks -> List String